krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 Hope the code is self explanatory.
 If your stepper still doesn't spin, make sure you connected it accordingly.
 Check GND leads!
 Check power source and check if no loose leads hanging in the air.
 If you see tiny movements, you may want to experiment with `#define` pinout and change a sequence.
 Yet again, trial-and-error.
-You'll get used to.
+You'll get used to it.

 We're done with Arduino approach.
 Let's take a look at Atmega, registry-based implementation (source: [Arduino Full Step Atmega](./assets/code/chapter_4/stepper_full_step_atmega/stepper_full_step_atmega.ino)):